General Updates

 As we prepare for what promises to be a pivotal year for America, we’re asking you to consider becoming a supporter.

-The need for fact-based reporting of issues important to multi generational businesses and protecting a lifetime of savings has never been greater.
-Now more than ever, multi generational businesses and family businesses are under fire.
-That’s why Policy and Taxation Group is passionately working to increase the awareness of issues important to generationally-owned family businesses built on hard work, while continuing to strengthen our presence on Capitol Hill.
-Those issues include Step Up in Basis, gift tax, Valuation Discounts, Capital Gains Tax, Income Tax Rates, Wealth Tax, & Estate Tax (death tax).
+The need for fact-based reporting of issues important to family offices and successful individuals and protecting a lifetime of savings has never been greater.
+Now more than ever, family offices and successful individuals are under fire.
+That’s why Policy and Taxation Group is passionately working to increase the awareness of issues important to family offices and successful individuals, while continuing to strengthen our presence on Capitol Hill.

 @FamilyEnterpriseUSA @PolicyAndTaxationGroup @DitchTheEstateTax #FamilyBusiness #Business #SmallBiz #EstateTax #Deathtax #CapitalGainsTax #StepUpInBasis #Taxes #gifttax #Generationskippingtax #InheritanceTax #repealestatetax #promotefamilybusinesses #taxLegislation #AdvocatingForFamilyBusinesses #incometax #Generationallyowned #Multigenerationalbusiness #taxes #taxseason #federaltaxpolicy #FamilyEnterpriseUSA #PolicyAndTaxationGroup #DitchTheEstateTax